Ameriprise Financial (NYSE:AMP) Earns “Equal Weight” Rating from Morgan Stanley

 Morgan Stanley restated their equal weight rating on shares of Ameriprise Financial (NYSE:AMP) in a report released on Tuesday morning, Analyst Price Targets reports.
 The firm currently has a $248.38 target price on the financial services provider’s stock, down from their prior target price of $260.00.

 AMP has been the subject of a number of other reports.
 Citigroup raised their target price on Ameriprise Financial from $245.00 to $265.00 in a research note on Wednesday, March 31st.
-UBS Group raised their target price on Ameriprise Financial from $285.00 to $300.00 and gave the company a buy rating in a research note on Thursday, July 8th.
-Zacks Investment Research lowered Ameriprise Financial from a buy rating to a hold rating and set a $244.00 target price for the company. in a research note on Wednesday, March 31st. raised their target price on Ameriprise Financial from $265.00 to $290.00 and gave the company a buy rating in a research note on Monday, June 21st.
-Finally, Barclays raised their target price on Ameriprise Financial from $245.00 to $265.00 and gave the company an overweight rating in a research note on Monday, April 12th.
-Two equities research analysts have rated the stock with a hold rating and seven have given a buy rating to the company.
-The company has an average rating of Buy and a consensus target price of $254.94.
+Zacks Investment Research lowered Ameriprise Financial from a buy rating to a hold rating and set a $244.00 target price for the company. in a research note on Wednesday, March 31st.
+Barclays raised their target price on Ameriprise Financial from $245.00 to $265.00 and gave the company an overweight rating in a research note on Monday, April 12th.
+Royal Bank of Canada raised their target price on Ameriprise Financial from $270.00 to $295.00 and gave the company an outperform rating in a research note on Wednesday, April 28th.
+Finally, UBS Group raised their target price on Ameriprise Financial from $285.00 to $300.00 and gave the company a buy rating in a research note on Thursday, July 8th.
+Two analysts have rated the stock with a hold rating and seven have assigned a buy rating to the stock.
+The stock currently has an average rating of Buy and a consensus target price of $254.94.

 Ameriprise Financial stock opened at $259.21 on Tuesday.
 The company has a quick ratio of 0.70, a current ratio of 0.70 and a debt-to-equity ratio of 1.00.
 The business’s fifty day moving average is $251.87.
 Ameriprise Financial has a 52-week low of $141.82 and a 52-week high of $269.29.
 The firm has a market capitalization of $30.04 billion, a price-to-earnings ratio of 29.62 and a beta of 1.68.